 Designing a New Social Network

 Think.
 With the advent of the Internet and social media, outlets for ‘regular’ people to become ‘celebrities’ are growing fast.
-What is your opinion of the growth of social media in the past 5 years?
-What do you like or dislike about social networks like Twitter, Facebook, and Google+ and how easy it is to follow celebrities?
+What is your opinion on the growth of social media in the past 5 years?
+What do you like or dislike about social platforms and how easy it is to follow celebrities?
 Can you envision something different–a new solution to connecting with fans?

 Write.
 Summarize your thoughts on these questions.

 Discuss and Share.
 Meet in small groups to discuss the questions above.
 Design a new outlet for social networking.
 Present to your class and discuss best qualities of all groups.